Mixed Faces Wild Spaces

 Join Us

-🌱 We are planting seeds for a future where belonging is a birthright, and care is the currency.🌧️ If you are ready to water this vision in alignment, we welcome you in - whomever you may be.📍 Located in the Berkshire/Taconic Region of Turtle Island, within the unceded lands of the Mohican Nation.
+🌱 We are planting seeds for a future where belonging is a birthright, and care is the currency.🌧️ If you are ready to water this vision in alignment, we welcome you in - whomever you may be and whatever your skills are.📍 Located in the Berkshire/Taconic Region of Turtle Island, within the unceded lands of the Mohican Nation.
 Click the link to be brought to the nation's homepage to learn more, connect, and nourish the People of the Waters that are never still.📧 Contact us via email at [email protected] to inquire about our offerings and to come into connection!🌐 Check out our Instagram for announcements about our free community events and much more!

 Help us nourish this vision!